kbs1/verus-staking-cli/README.md

 Introduction
 ============
-These tools will help you stake on your permanently running machine using Verus CLI, instead of running the Agama GUI wallet.
+This tool will help you stake on your permanently running machine using Verus CLI, instead of running the Agama GUI wallet.

 Features
 ========